mazrean/genorm-docs/en/README.md

 # GenORM

-SQL Builder to prevent SQL mistakes using Go language generics
+SQL Builder to prevent SQL mistakes using the Golang generics

 ### Feature